Yelp/mrjob/docs/guides/emr-opts.rst

     structures in the config file (which is itself basically JSON).

 .. mrjob-opt::
-    :config: ami_version
+    :config: image_version
-    :switch: --ami-version
+    :switch: --image-version
     :type: :ref:`string <data-type-string>`
     :set: emr
     :default: ``'3.11.0'``

-    EMR AMI version to use.
-This controls which Hadoop version(s) are available and which version of Python is installed, among other things;
-    see `the AWS docs on specifying the AMI version`_.  for details.
+    EMR AMI (Amazon Machine Image) version to use.
+This controls which Hadoop version(s) are available and which version of Python is installed, among other things; see `the AWS docs on specifying the AMI version`_.  for details.

     .. _`the AWS docs on specifying the AMI version`: http://docs.amazonwebservices.com/ElasticMapReduce/latest/DeveloperGuide/EnvironmentConfig_AMIVersion.html

     This works for 4.x AMIs as well; mrjob will just prepend ``emr-`` and use that as the :mrjob-opt:`release_label`.

+    .. versionchanged:: 0.5.4

+       This option used to be called ``ami_version``

     .. warning::